monkeyman79/dfsimage/readme.rst

 renaming files or changing disk title and transferring data between disk images.

-The ``dfsimage`` module also supports *MMB* files. *MMB* files are containers for large number of `.ssd` disk image, designed for storing disk images on a MMC or SD card.
+The ``dfsimage`` module also supports *MMB* files. *MMB* files are containers for large number of ``.ssd`` disk images, designed for storing disk images on a MMC or SD card.
 All commands that work with *.ssd* FILES can be also used on a disk image contained within an MMB file.
 Index of disk image within MMB file can be either specified using `index`__ option, or appended to MMB file name, following